NMSU-Unmanned-Systems-Laboratory/Drone-Localization-and-Control-Suite/README.md

 <br>

 ###  Drone Localization and Control Suite Installation
-To install the Python library included in this repository, simply take the wheel file provided in its root and install it using pip in your desired environment.
+Download this git repository by either cloning or downloading the .zip code file.
+Once downloaded, the Python library included can be installed simply taking the wheel file provided in its root and installing it using pip in your desired environment.

 from the root of the repository (where '\*.\*.*' is the version of the library):
 ```